NewHuaCN123/mikeplus-pipe-sizing/README.md

 The script has been tested with MIKE+ 2022, but it should work with earlier versions too.

+## Demonstration model

+The release inlcudes a demonstration model with the initial result, before running the script.

 ## Preparing MIKE+

 We need some preparations in the "Pipes and Canals" editor or in table msm_Link respectively.